 Because of the nature of psychosis, dual diagnosis programs are critical.
 People with severe psychiatric disorders like schizophrenia are highly likely to develop substance abuse.
 Being able to diagnose a co-occurring disorder is vital for devising an effective treatment plan.
 Especially since some of these, like bipolar disorder, which require prescription drugs to be treated, can make addiction recovery more challenging.
 In the case of an underlying condition, both issues simultaneously offer the best support and success level for the individual.

 Addiction Treatment and Drug Rehabilitation

-Following this period, the individual must continue drug treatment.
+Following this period, the individual must continue drug or alcohol abuse treatment.
 Stopping treatment immediately after symptoms subside means that the individual hasn’t addressed the underlying reasons for drug use.
 Thus, it may place them at risk for relapse and another episode of mental health issues.
 These conditions require in-depth, diverse approaches.

 CBT can help recovering addicts learn more about the thoughts and moods that they experience before psychotic episodes occur.
 The purpose of this therapy is to help them learn ways to manage emotions and paranoia more readily and be aware of triggers.